 4. Eight species of whales are found in the waters off Percé

 The waters of the Gulf of St. Lawrence are home to many animal species, including majestic whales.
 To observe these fascinating creatures, go on a whale-watching cruise (departing from the Percé wharf) with Croisières Julien Cloutier or Les Bateliers de Percé.
 Accompanied by an interpreter guide, spend two and a half hours spotting fin whales, minke whales, harbour porpoises, humpbacks and blue whales, the largest animals on earth.
 You’ll undoubtedly ooh and aah as you watch these and other marine mammals!

 5. You can meet over 20 artists and artisans in the village

-The Percé area is home to many talented people, who will welcome you warmly in their workshops and studios.
-Set off to meet them by following the tour proposed here, which includes jewellers, painters, sculptors, ceramicists and other visual artists.
+The Percé area is home to many talented people (jewellers, painters, sculptors, ceramicists and other visual artists), who will welcome you warmly in their workshops and studios.
 You’ll be charmed by their boundless creativity and will enjoy chatting with them.
 Take advantage of this opportunity to select a souvenir or two to take home with you!
 What will you opt for?
 A piece of jewellery by Wazo, a painting by Mylène Henry, a ceramic creation by Marie-Josée Tommi?
 You’ll be spoiled for choice!

 Have these five surprising facts about Percé inspired you to discover this village during your next vacation?
 Visit our website to start planning your stay!